Nena's Wellness Corner

 Healthy Banana Avocado Berries Smoothie

-This delicious Healthy Banana Avocado Berries Smoothie is packed with nutrients and is so easy to make that you will ask yourself, how come I never made it before
+This delicious Healthy Banana Avocado Berries Smoothie is packed with nutrients and is so easy to make that you will ask yourself, how come I never made it before?

 My first encounter with healthy diet literature was The Abs Diet book.
 One of their pieces of advice was to drink a fruit smoothie regularly.
 So thanks to them, I discovered the fantastic world of healthy fruit smoothies possibilities and how nutritious they are.
 Plus, smoothies are very easy to make.
 I learned how to make a fruit smoothie at home, how to incorporate them into my breakfast routine, how to pack them and take them to work.
 And I never changed this routine ever.
 Fresh homemade smoothies became an essential part of our regular diet.